 Where do you see yourself 5 years from now and what path will you take to get there?

-Five years from now I plan to have been worldlier in my travels and have gained a lot of experience in the restaurant industry.
+Five years from now I plan to have been worldlier in my travels and gained much experience in the restaurant industry.
 I hope to meet more new and exciting fellow chefs.

-In order to get there, I will have obtained both my Associates in Culinary Arts and a Bachelor in Food and Restaurant Management.
+To get there, I will have obtained both my Associates's in Culinary Arts and a Bachelor's in Food and Restaurant Management.
 I will continue to compete in culinary competitions while gaining new skills and learning new food trends.